More Resources for Genealogical Research in the Pays de Vaud

 Most of the terriers have at least a rudimentary index of personal names, and some have an index of place names as well.
 The indexes are not always complete.
 A comparison of the index entries with the titles and text of the individual "reconnaissances" shows that the index entries often omit the names of other parties who share an interest in a particular property.
 Also, the index entries sometimes do not use the same spellings as those found in the body of the document.

-Because of the way the terriers were compiled—by human hands suject to distraction and boredom—it is necessary to evaluate them with the same care that would be used for any other source that whose accuracy has not been verified.
+Because of the way the terriers were compiled—by human hands subject to distraction and boredom—it is necessary to evaluate them with the same care that would be used for any other source whose accuracy has not been verified.
 In effect, while some parts of the individual "reconnaissances" could be regarded as primary sources, attested by the parties who were present when the documents were written and speaking of matters about which they were likely well informed, other parts are secondary sources.
 That is, those sections that concern prior ownership of property are usually based on other, much earlier documents, and are therefore not primary sources.
 Among the ways that the terriers can be evaluated are the following:

 2. The special "Taille" (tax) of 1550 for the area around Lausanne (excluding the city itself, which was exempt) and for the area around Moudon.
 For the areas that were taxed, this amounts to a census of heads of family.
 In addition to signaling the existence of individuals, the lists contain some additional genealogical information.